macla7/shiftTrader/README.md

 **Notifications**

-- (user.invites.nots) (group) Accept Invites to groups, action -> accept
-- (user.posts.nots) (post) Someone bid on your post, action -> view post
-- (user.posts.nots) (post) Someone liked your post, action -> view post
-- (user.groups.nots) (group) Someone posted in a group you're in, action -> view group
-- (user.bids.posts.nots ??)
-A post you've bid on is ending soon, action -> view
-- (user.bids.posts.nots ??)
-Someone bid on a post you've bid on, action -> view post
-- (user.groups.invites.nots) Someone has requested to join group you're in, action -> accept

-- actions on notifications

 - link the createNotificationBlueprintAsync to regular notifcationSlice, so that notifications state array is updated on the response.

-- Atm, if blueprint is made, and for some reeason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
-Is this end of the world..?
-Not ideal, at least.

 **Create DP functionality**